stprochnow64/OS-Project/DetailedDesign.md

-# 2.1 - List of Modules Modified/Affected
+## 2.1 - List of Modules Modified/Affected

 We will be modifing the *w* module.
 The *w* command relies on a few other modules which we may need to modify as well.
 These modules inclue *history, who, uptime,* and *ps*.
 The main module modified will be *w* though because the bulk of our project will be making sure that the *w* command displays information more clearly than it does now.
 We are not necessarily changing the information that is displays, but instead are changing how the information is displayed.

+## 2.2 - List of New Modules Produced

+We will not be producing any new modules for this project.

+## 2.3 - Class Diagram of Affected Modules

+:)

+## 2.4 - Explanation of All Command Line Options Implemented